-If you don't have a plan, you won't have any accountability and direction.
+If you don't have a financial plan, you won't have any accountability and direction.

 Without this, what's driving your thoughts and actions?